Nutritional Supplementation vs. Our Biological Individuality

 There is no question whether or not eating right by following some generally proven guidelines is good or bad for us, and I would be a hypocrite if I denied its importance while myself being quite conscious about what I am putting into my mouth.
 However, like I mentioned earlier, to me much more important question is what we are digesting in our minds.

 Long time ago I stopped fussing over all those questions, basically using only coconut oil, Himalayan salt, Gotu kola, and probiotics as nutritional addition to my wife's excellent cooking European-style from scratch, no boxes and cans.
 And yet, those questions, or at least some of them simply invade my mind.
-They don't bother me all that much as to spoil my beautiful disposition or enjoying my every morsel---but they are there.
+They don't bother me all that much as to spoil my beautiful disposition or enjoying my every morsel---but they are there, and I simply wish they were not.

-Which brings me to that story of long time ago about Eskimo and nutritional experts.
-Now, in all honesty, who would ever go as naïve as to apply the science of nutrition to Eskimo's eating habits?
+Which brings me to that story of long time ago about Inuit folks and nutritional experts.
+Now, in all honesty, who would ever go as naïve as to apply the science of nutrition to Inuit eating habits?
 Like, talking about a "balanced diet with enough fruits, veggies, nuts, and seeds sounds ridiculous in their case, as none of those goodies grow on snow and ice.

-But, what can I say, apparently there was such an attempt done to "improve Eskimo's eating", with an experiment that involved implementing vitamins, minerals, enzymes, all those goodies into their diet.
+But, what can I say, apparently there was such an attempt done to "improve their diet", with an experiment that involved implementing vitamins, minerals, enzymes, all those goodies into their diet.

 So what happened?
-Did Eskimo start growing bushy blond beard as a result?
+Did Inuit folks start growing bushy blond beard as a result?
 No, they started losing teeth and hair, and felt like crap.
 Back to fishing and seal hunting, you, snow people!

 Let's Be Smart about Supplementing